-James 1:27 states that those who show mercy and love to the oppressed are doers of the Word, and have a pure and undefiled religion.
-Our obedience to this command springs from knowing God’s character as a kind and loving Father who adopted us into His family, through Jesus.
+James 1:27 states that those who show mercy and love to the oppressed are doers of the Word.
+They have a pure and undefiled religion.
+Our obedience to this command springs from knowing God’s character.
+He is a kind and loving Father who adopted us into His family, through Jesus.

 What a beautiful picture that ought to spur us on to do the same!
 Showing love and mercy towards those who are powerless, and considered the least among us, is at the core of being a follower of Christ.
 Not all are called to adopt, but all are obligated to care for the fatherless in some way.